StreamFinance-Protocol/stream-chain/e2e-testing/README.md

 Go to the indexer directory and run `pnpm install` to install the dependencies.
 Then, run `pnpm build:all` to build the indexer.

-Similar, go to the v4-client-js directory and run `pnpm install` to install the dependencies.
-Then, run `pnpm build` to build the v4-client-js.

 Spin up a containerized environment running both the network and Indexer services:

 In one terminal, run